 The funds comprising Global Infrastructure Partners III ("GIP"), through its portfolio company, Clearway Energy Group LLC (formerly Zephyr Renewables, LLC) ("CEG"), control more than 50% of the combined voting power of our common stock and has the voting power to elect the members of our Board.
 Thus, for purposes of the New York Stock Exchange ("NYSE") rules, we are a "controlled company."
 Controlled companies under those rules are companies of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 As a controlled company, we may take advantage of certain exemptions from corporate governance requirements provided in the NYSE rules.
-Specifically, we are not required to have (a) a majority of independent directors, (b) a nominating/corporate governance committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, our stockholders may not have the same protections afforded to stockholders of companies that are subject to all of the applicable NYSE rules.
+Specifically, we are not required to have (a) a majority of independent directors, (b) a nominating/corporate governance committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors or (d) an annual performance evaluation of the nominating/corporate governance and compensation committees.
+Therefore, our stockholders may not have the same protections afforded to stockholders of companies that are subject to all of the applicable NYSE rules.